Jeanne Clery Disclosure of Campus Security Policy and Crime Statistics (Student Right to Know) Report for

 - Wine County Regional Simulation Center – Yountville

 Napa Valley College will not condone nor tolerate domestic or dating violence, sexual violence, or stalking.
 The College has enacted a number of policies and rules that address consent for sexual activity, domestic or dating violence, sexual violence, stalking, and other forms of harassment.
 Information about those policies can be found on the College’s website at www.napavalley.edu

 Napa Valley College takes very seriously all reports of sexual assault and understands that reporting a sexual assault can be difficult.
 Napa Valley College is committed to respecting the privacy and limiting the sharing of your information to those people who have a need to know such information.
 Of course, Napa Valley College also has certain reporting, investigatory, and other requirements mandated by federal and state law, so the College cannot guarantee that information will remain confidential.

-If you wish to have the assailant prosecuted, the College or local police and district attorney’s office will handle the legal proceedings without expense to you.
-You do not need to hire an attorney.
-If the perpetrator is a student of Napa Valley College, you also have the option to file a complaint through the College’s disciplinary system (see Student Services webpage).
+If the perpetrator is a student of Napa Valley College, in addition to criminal proceedings, you also have the option to file a complaint through the College's disciplinary system.
 In either instance, a College representative will be available to assist you through the process and will provide you with a written explanation of your rights and options.

 At Napa Valley College consent for sexual activity is defined as being informed, freely given, and mutually understood.
 Consent is never implied and cannot be assumed, even in the context of a relationship.
 Consent for sex can be withdrawn at any time.